Latest GST Rates on Dairy: Milk, Paneer, Curd, and Other Products in 2025

 What is the applicability of GST on milk powder?

-Milk powder is subject to a 5% GST under current regulations.
-The tax rate applies to both full-cream and skimmed milk powder, with businesses eligible to claim Input Tax Credit (ITC) on the GST paid during purchase.
+Milk powder is subject to a 5% GST.
+This rate applies to all types of milk powder (HSN 0402).
+Businesses can claim Input Tax Credit (ITC) on the GST paid during purchase.

 What is the GST rate on milk sweets?